It’s so easy to get a tax filing extension and put off the unpleasant work til fall.

 From a purely selfish point of view, you need to know where you and Uncle Sam stand.

 Really it’s all about next year.
-What did Goldilocks know about taxes?
+So, what did Goldilocks know about taxes?

 Getting withholding just right